zetachang/react.rb/README.md

 ## Mixins

 Simply create a Ruby module to encapsulate the behavior.
-Below are modifed from original [React.js Exmaple on Mixin](http://facebook.github.io/react/docs/reusable-components.html#mixins), [Opal Browser](https://github.com/opal/opal-browser) syntax are used to make it cleaner.
+Example below is modified from the original [React.js Exmaple on Mixin](http://facebook.github.io/react/docs/reusable-components.html#mixins), [Opal Browser](https://github.com/opal/opal-browser) syntax are used to make it cleaner.

 ```ruby
 module SetInterval